Who is Filthy Luker?

 Down the Plughole

 In this urban intervention work, Luker incorporates common household items into landscapes and creating something like a bathtub.
-This installation is located in a backyard of the Royal West of England Academy in his hometown, Bristol, United Kingdom.
+This installation is located in the backyard of the Royal West of England Academy in his hometown, Bristol, United Kingdom.
 Luker refers to this work as a “passing comment on the education system.”

 Space Invaders Machine